RestingImmortal/misc-plugins/README.md

 ### Olden Things
 Adds some ancient ES history to the current version of the game as well as makess some changes to the UI.
-The outfits and ships can be accessed with [Ciu Kreo](https://github.com/RestingImmortal/Ciu-Kreo) or [Omnis](https://github.com/Darcman99/Omnis).
+The outfits and ships can be accessed with [Ciu Kreo](https://github.com/RestingImmortal/Ciu-Kreo) or Omnis, found within [Adde](https://github.com/Darcman99/Adde-Endless-Sky).

 ### Rainbow Pleiades
 Turns the galaxy sprite for the pug empty galaxy into a rainbow.